phalcon/documentation/docs/volt.md

 {{ repeat('Apples', 'Oranges') }}
 ```

 You can also check the availability of functions in your system and call them if present.
-In the following example we will call `mb_stripos` if the `mbstring` extension is present.
+In the following example, we will call `mb_stripos` if the `mbstring` extension is present.
 If present, then `mb_stripos` will be called, otherwise `stripos`:

 ```php
 <?php